brightcove/player-loader/README.md

 ## License
 Apache-2.0.
 Copyright (c) Brightcove, Inc.

-While this library has an open-source license and is free-to-use, the [Brightcove Player](https://www.brightcove.com/en/player) it can load is not open-source or free-to-use; it is governed by the proprietary Brightcove Software License.
+While this library, Brightcove Player Loader, has an open-source license and is free-to-use, the [Brightcove Player](https://www.brightcove.com/en/player) is not open-source or free-to-use; it is governed by the proprietary Brightcove Software License.

-## Why?
+Similarly, all files in `vendor/` do not fall under the Apache-2.0 license.
+Rather, they are governed by the proprietary Brightcove Software License.

+## Why do I need this library?
 Each Brightcove Player is constructed for our customers and served via our CDN.
 This works great for most traditional websites where adding an embed code into a template or CMS is straightforward - especially for non-developers!

 However, as the web moves toward ES6 modules and our more technical customers adopt modern build tooling, many users don't want a copy/paste embed code.
 They want a module they can bundle into their web application without needing to write a lot of integration code to download their players and embed them.